SvAnastasiia/django-project-template/README.md

 #### Docker-compose ####
 * Install docker and docker-compose
 * Clone the repository
-* Create .env file in the root directory (same level as .env.example) and add the variables that are contained in .env.example file
+* Create .env file in the root directory (same level as .env.example) and add the variables that are contained in .env.example file.
+Pay attention to service names in compose file while creating the .env file, for example database is named 'db', so you should use this value as host instead of localhost.
 * Run the docker-compose using `docker-compose up --build`
 * If the permission issues with executable file occur, run `chmod +x ./entrypoint-local.sh` to make the file executable and rebuild the docker image using `docker-compose up --build`